HrishiHarsora/ES113---Data-Centric-Computing-/ES113_Assignment4/README.md

 This folder includes everything related to ES113 Assignment 4.
-The Assignment is comprehensive, involving a backend and a frontend for a simple website
+The Assignment is comprehensive, involving a backend and a frontend for a simple website.

+Resources Used: